 Founder, Storyteller, Director

-Tama is the vision holder behind Sacred Canopy and its unique approach to biblical literacy and faith formation for children and youth.
-She is the lead theologian. storyteller, playwright, artistic director and curriculum writer for all of the Sacred Canopy initiatives.
+Tama is the vision holder behind Sacred Canopy and its unique approach to immersing children and youth in sacred story traditions and cultural heritage using theatre arts.
+She is the lead storyteller, playwright, artistic director and curriculum writer for all of the Sacred Canopy initiatives.

-Tama’s parents were missionaries and she grew up in Kenya, East Africa.
+Tama grew up in Kenya, East Africa where she was first introduced the ancient art of oral storytelling.
 After completing a BA in English and Anthropology at Trent University she went on to complete an MDiv from McMaster University (Hamilton, Ontario) and served as a preaching pastor and religious educator with the Canadians Baptist of Western Canada for twenty years.